Stitt, Hofmeister donate, return Epic-connected campaign donations in light of criminal case

 “During Governor Stitt’s first few months in office, he called for the first-ever audit of Epic Charter Schools that was led by State Auditor Cindy Byrd," said Stitt's campaign manager, Donelle Harder.
 "Oklahoma needs more school choice for all our students, and it must come with high standards of transparency and accountability.”

 Crossover Prep has been a darling of Stitt's push for expansions in tax-credit incentives for private school scholarship donations.
-In early 2020, Stitt visited Crossover and then cited it in remarks in his annual State of the State address to the Legislature.
+In early 2020, Stitt visited Crossover, then cited it in remarks in his annual State of the State address to the Legislature.

 In July 2020, Stitt's office